drkvogel/bb-quizzes/notes/defer.md

 errors reported by ff
 .replace() e.g. `alert($("a").css("margin-top").replace("px", ""));`

+hoops - abandon seems to trigger of its own accord

 `bb-quizzes/matrix/main-jon.js`
 I’d just do something like this to centre the tiles of the matrix: